 namely Clerk, Cynthia Rapp (APX-E), for whatever reason, returning proposed brief, in contradiction to both Due Process and long-standing Common Law, thus depriving Justices of ability to make an informed decision.
 Thus, a supplemental brief is in order.
-Petitioner's brief, here, "shall be restricted to new matter," and not get off topic: Here's the "supplemental" information to help This Court get the facts it needs: See the Appendices.
+Petitioner's brief, here, help This Court get the facts it needs: See the Appendices.
 Moreover, said amicus is front-page news of Petitioner's namesake blog, highly ranked in search engines, due to the fact that he almost won in court for Terri Schiavo -all by himself.